 Below are the 6 modules that are covered in PRAC112/ the Digital Tech Credential.

-Badge Icon: Data and Analytics1: The Role of Data and Analytics
+Module 1: The Role of Data and Analytics

 This competency explores the role that data plays in our everyday lives and why it is important to the world of Data Science.
 Students will identify what makes data useful and how data are stored; different types of data and differentiate data typologies; and different data applications including transactional data, business intelligence, informational data, social networking, and artificial intelligence.
 Students will also explore how data are used for risk management and several data analysis techniques.

-2: Probability and Descriptive and Inferential Statistics
+Module 2: Probability and Descriptive and Inferential Statistics

 This competency steps through the process of developing a hypothesis and using data to test the hypothesis.
 Using COVID-19 data from 2020, students will investigate if the proximity to New York Subway stations had any association with the concentrations of positive COVID-19 cases.
 Students will also explore regression modeling to test hypotheses.

-3: Data Manipulation
+Module 3: Data Manipulation

-4: Data Visualization and Communication
+Module 4: Data Visualization and Communication

 This competency explores the role of data visualization.
 Students will identify early players in the data visualization field and advanced data visualizations of today, examine the steps in creating a data brief to inform the story to tell with data and fundamental design components, and create a simple data visualization using open source tools.

-5: Data Ethics
+Module 5: Data Ethics

 This competency examines and investigates data governance issues and why data governance is important to data science and data analytics by the way of current events and articles on data ethics.
 Students will identify concerns around data collection, personal privacy issues, liability issues, ethical constraints, and bias that impact data analysis.
 Students will also examine the ethical issues around compliance when it comes to using data for making decisions.

-6: Data Security
+Module 6: Data Security

 This competency introduces the role that data security plays in our everyday, the common threats to security, and techniques that help protect and ensure the integrity of data.
 Students will identify and apply information assurance principles of confidentiality, integrity, availability; identify the concepts risk management and risk management life cycles; describe the spectrum and implications of insider threats; explain various methods to prevent insider threats; explain authorization and access control principles and methods; and explain data classification standards and methodologies based on various risk factors.